-For starters, while Russia was more likely to have five or six units entering '01 than either Austria-Hungary, Italy, or Turkey, this did not mean that it enjoyed good growth prospects.
+While Russia was indeed more likely to have five or six units entering '01 than Austria-Hungary, Italy, or Turkey were, this did not mean that it enjoyed good growth prospects.
 After all, Russia started the game with four units so getting to five or six units should not have been nearly as great a feat for the Tsar as it was for the Archduke, Pope, or Sultan.
-Based on fifty-four games, though, Russia was the only Great Power that failed to average at least one build in '00 (Germany 2.83, Britain 1.96, Austria-Hungary 1.61, Italy 1.52, France 1.48, Turkey 1.17, and Russia .81).
-Russia was kept to zero builds or actually lost ground in a higher percentage of games than any other Great Power (Russia 27.8%, Turkey 24.1%, France 22.2%, Italy 9.3%, Britain 7.4%, Austria-Hungary 3.7%, and Germany 0.0%).
+Based on fifty-seven games, Russia averaged the worst first year growth of any Great Power (Germany 2.84, Britain 2.00, Austria-Hungary 1.63, Italy 1.51, France 1.42, Turkey 1.12, and Russia 1.02).
+In those same fifty-seven games, Russia was kept to zero builds or actually lost ground in 24.6% of the time.
 Clearly these numbers suggested that Russia had trouble getting out of the blocks.